 By Louise Morgan |

 Louise Morgan is Contributions Editor for Pubs and Publications.
-In the first year of her PhD at the University of Warwick, her research focuses on the history of orthorexia nervosa and clean eating.
-She can be found on Twitter, and would welcome any recommendations for good coffee near the National Archives in Kew.
+In the first year of her PhD at the University of Warwick, her research focuses on the history of clean eating, obsession with health, and orthorexia nervosa.
+She can be found on Twitter.